KxSystems/ffi/README.md

 ## API

-ffiq exposes several functions in `.ffi` namespace
+ffiq exposes 2 main functions in `.ffi` namespace.

-`cf` - call function
+`cf` - call function.
+Useful for one off calls.

+`bind` - create projection with function resolved to call with arguments.
+Useful for multiple calls to C lib.

+Some additional utility functions are provided as well:

 `cif` - prepare argument and return types to be used in `call`

 `call` - call function using prepared types by `cif` with arguments provided

-`bind` - create projection with function resolved to call with arguments

 `errno` - return current `errno` global on \*nix OS